martinstige/codequiz/README.md

 5. Commit your changes and push back to GitHub.

 ## Angular
-This task uses the Angular tutorial as a starting point: https://angular.io/tutorial
+This task uses the Angular tutorial as a starting point: https://angular.io/tutorial.
+The tutorial should contain all information you need to complete this task.

-1. Download the source code of the finished app from this tutorial: https://angular.io/generated/zips/toh-pt6/toh-pt6.zip
+The source code from this tutorial is found int the folder `heroes` in the Git repository.
+(Also downloadable from: https://angular.io/generated/zips/toh-pt6/toh-pt6.zip)

-2. Set up dev. environment and make sure it runs.
+Set up dev. environment and make sure it runs.
+Consult the tutorial if needed.

-3. You will now add a feature to the Heroes app.
+You will now add a feature to the Heroes app.
-Each hero will have a set of skills.
+Each hero will have a set of **skills**.
 A skill will be just a text string.

 (Hint add a new property  `skills: string[];` to the file `hero.ts`.)

 On the `hero-detail.component` the list of skill should be shown.
 Hint: